 Bio

-Marie-Christine Tremblay is currently the Director of the Climate Analysis Team within the Financial Stability Department.
-In this capacity, she is helping advance the analysis and research on the macroeconomic and financial system impacts of climate change.
+Marie-Christine Tremblay was appointed Senior Policy Advisor in the International Economic Analysis Department in January 2024.
+She is responsible for developing analysis on emerging global areas of interest to the Bank.
+Previously, Ms. Tremblay was a Director in the Financial Stability Department.
+In this capacity, she helped advance the analysis and research on the macroeconomic and financial system impacts of climate change.

-Ms. Tremblay has extensive experience in working on an array of environmental, economic and global analytical issues.
-Previously she held various management positions at Finance Canada, Environment and Climate Change Canada, and the Treasury Board Secretariat.
-She was also the Head of the Climate Change, Biodiversity and Development Division at the Organization for Economic Cooperation and Development (OECD), leading and participating in a number of analytical initiatives, including through collaborations with international partners such as the International Energy Agency (IEA) and the World Bank.
+Ms. Tremblay has extensive experience in working on an array of global and economic analytical issues.
+Previously she held management positions at Finance Canada, Environment and Climate Change Canada, and the Treasury Board Secretariat.
+She served as a Head of Division at the Organization for Economic Cooperation and Development (OECD), leading and participating in several analytical initiatives, including through collaborations with international partners such as the International Energy Agency (IEA) and the World Bank.
+More recently, Ms. Tremblay contributed to the advancement of a Financial Stability Board’s (FSB) Working Group, serving as co-lead role.
+She currently chairs a G7 Working Group focused on digitalization and is serving as a guest editor for the journal of Energy Economics.

 Ms. Tremblay holds a BA in Economics from the University of Ottawa, an MA in Economics from Simon Fraser University, and a PhD in Economics from Laval University.